tennercheung/SevSeg-SixDig/README.md

 # SevSeg-SixDig

 With this library you can implement the same tasks as the original SevSeg library.
-In addition you can drive the an NSA1166 7-seg 6 digit LED array [Inspired by 8bitkick's SevSegPlus] using an Arduino Nano, UNO, Mega, etc. (pretty much you have enough pins) Below is one of the first tests driven by a Nano.
+In addition you can drive the an NSA1166 7-seg 6 digit LED array [Inspired by 8bitkick's SevSegPlus] using an Arduino Nano, UNO, Mega, etc. (pretty much if you have enough pins) Below is one of the first tests driven by a Nano.

 ![Alt Text](https://github.com/tennercheung/SevSeg-SixDig/blob/master/examples/example.gif)